Mastercard Transaction Link Identifier (TLID)

 When a Mastercard transaction is declined, EBANX still returns the TLID in the payment response if it was generated during the authorization attempt.
 This allows merchants to reference the TLID for reconciliation and dispute management, even for transactions that did not complete successfully.

-The transaction_references array is present in the response regardless of the payment status (CO, CA, or PE).
+The transaction_references array is included in the response when the TLID was generated and returned by the acquirer, regardless of the payment status (CO, CA, or PE).
 Merchants should persist the TLID from declined responses if they plan to resubmit the transaction or use the identifier for internal tracking.

 The TLID is also included in notification callbacks for transactions where the identifier was generated, including declined transactions.
 Merchants receiving notifications can extract the TLID from the transaction_references array in the notification payload.